 Member-At-Large Hockey Committee: Term Expires in Year 2026 (3-year term, elected 2023)

+(2026)

+Each person who acts as a Director or employee of the Club shall be indemnified by the Club against expenses actually and necessarily incurred by him/her in the defense of any action, suit or proceeding in which he/she is made party by reason of his/her being or having a been a Director or employee of the Club except on matters as to which he/she shall be adjudged in such action, suit, or proceeding to be liable for willful misconduct, and accept any sum paid for the Club in settlement of any action, suit, or proceeding based on willful misconduct on the performance of his/her duties.
+(2026)

 ARTICLE IX.
 OFFICERS’ AND DIRECTORS’ DUTIES

 Section 1.
 The President shall be the chairperson of the Board and shall preside at all Club meetings.
 He or she shall exercise all the powers and duties usually attendant upon a President or chairperson of a Board of Directors.
 The President also sits on the Gaming Committee.
-The President shall have served on the Board for at least one (1) year immediately prior to serving as President and shall be appointed by the current Board of Directors at least three (3) months prior to the expiration of the current President’s term.
+The President shall have served on the Board in the President Elect position for at least one (1) year immediately prior to serving as President and shall be appointed by the current Board of Directors at least three (3) months prior to the expiration of the current President’s term.
 If for any reason the President is unable to fulfill his or her duties as President for more than three (3) consecutive months, the Board shall appoint a new President, acting under the guidance of the Past President.

 Section 2.
 The Treasurer will oversee the Board appointed accounting firm and oversee the Executive Director’s responsibilities related to the financial interest of the Club.
 The Treasurer shall sit on the BHB LLC Board.
 In conjunction with the Executive Director, the Treasurer shall prepare and present a budget for approval by the Board of Directors at the June meeting.
 The Treasurer shall, on demands of the Board of Directors, permit the accounts of the Club to be audited by an accounting firm as appointed by the Board of Directors.
-The Treasurer and Executive Director shall submit an unaudited monthly financial report to the Board of Directors and shall submit a reviewed financial statement for the preceding year to the membership at the General Membership meeting in May each year, as allowed and available through the Club’s accounting firm.
+The Treasurer and Executive Director shall submit an unaudited monthly financial report to the Board of Directors, as is available from the Club’s accounting firm, and shall submit a reviewed financial statement for the preceding year to the membership at the General Membership meeting in May each year, as allowed and available through the Club’s accounting firm.
+(2026)

 Section 3.
-The Secretary shall record minutes for all Club and Board meetings and post the meeting agendas and approved meeting minutes, along with a financial summary, the Executive Director Report and Hockey Director Report; on the Club’s website on a monthly basis.
+The Secretary shall record minutes for all Club and Board meetings and post the meeting agendas and approved meeting minutes, along with a financial summary, the Executive Director Report and Hockey Director Report; on the Club’s website on a regular basis.
 (2020) He or she shall report at each Club meeting on all the Board meetings held since the last Club meeting.